-For 100 years, the thick-stoned building on Metelkova Street was known as the political prison in Ljubljana; an imposing hell designed to imprison people according to different opinions and believes.
-The prison shows a darker side of Ljubljana’s history, but it has grown into a social center and a melting pot of art, culture and positive vibes.
+For 100 years, the thick-stoned building on Metelkova Street Slovenia was known as the political prison in Ljubljana; an imposing hell designed to imprison people according to different opinions and believes.
+The prison shows a darker side of Ljubljana’s history, but it has grown into a social centre and a melting pot of art, culture and positive vibes.

 It has transformed into a hostel.